-We expect that our cash of \$8.9 million as of June 30, 2022, will be sufficient to fund the Company's operating expenses for at least 12 months from the date this Quarterly Report on Form 10-Q is issued.
-We have based this estimate on assumptions that may prove to be wrong, and we could exhaust our available capital resources sooner than we expect.
-See "Liquidity and Capital Resources."
+We expect that our cash of \$3.9 million as of September 30, 2022 and the estimated net proceeds from the October 2022 financing of \$6.4 million, will not be sufficient to fund the Company's operating expenses for at least 12 months from the date these Financial Statements were issued.
+Refer to additional discussion related to going concern considerations in "Liquidity and Capital Resources."